Well-known groups and soloists perform in the intimate hotel jazz club.

 Jan.
 18-19: Cristin Miloti

-The respected venue welcomes renowned modern-dance companies from the United States and abroad.
-Highlights:
+The respected venue, devoted exclusively to modern and contemporary dance, welcomes renowned companies from the United States and abroad.
+Highlights in the 2018-2019 season:

 Oct.
 17-21: Sankofa Danzafro